 - Add a tablespoon or two of your favorite coffee syrup to your glass when adding the milk and coffee.
 Classic holiday flavors include vanilla, caramel and peppermint.

 - Swap out the milk and use your favorite creamer instead.
-Try this Christmas peppermint mocha creamer.
+Try this Christmas peppermint mocha creamer or this super creamy Italian sweet cream coffee creamer.

 More Christmas coffee recipes to try